multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts.markdown

 Now, you can try to run the file in the terminal but you would get "-bash: hello-world: command not found" We have to make it an executable file by changing the permissions.
+{% highlight bash %}
 chmod u+x hello-world
+{% endhighlight %}

 Now when you run the command, it will output the contents of the echo.

 {% highlight bash %}
 laurenceb@computer:~$ hello-world
 {% endhighlight %}
 You just got your first bash script up and running.
 You can also run this script from anywhere on the computer, not just in the bin directory.
-If the bash entry to declare the PATH is not correct you will only be able to execute the file with ./hello-world in the same directory.
+If the bash entry to declare the PATH is not correct you will only be able to execute the file with `./hello-world` in the same directory.

 Strings do not need to use single or double quotes by default.
 However, single and double quoted strings work as well.
 A single quoted string will not interpolate variables, but a double quoted string will.
 Variables